 @MsRaine wrote, “Rhonda Lee situation is ridiculous.
 She responded professionally to a viewer comment.
 Isn’t social media abt engaging ur audience? [sic]”

 Others are just simply outraged.
-One Twitter user identified as @billygee12 commented: “(FIRED?
+One Twitter user identified [email protected] commented: “(FIRED?
 For exercising her RIGHT under the 1st Amendment to speak her mind?
 OUTRAGEOUS!)”

 Even celebrities, such as The Roots musician Questlove, are weighing in.
 Questlove tweeted earlier today: “….yall wanna sweep a meteorologist like her up under the rug….”ice cube 1990, the hair you love to hate” in reference to Ice Cube’s natural jheri curl in the 1990s.